Key Takeaways

 Your budget, not your ambition, should decide your ad mix.
 A wellness brand spending $1,000 a month and one spending $25,000 are not running smaller and larger versions of the same plan.

+They are running different plans.
 That single idea fixes most of the waste I see in supplement accounts.

 This guide is for supplement and wellness brand owners, direct-to-consumer (DTC) founders, and in-house marketers who already run Amazon ads or are about to.

-Amazon PPC for wellness brands rewards discipline over aggression in 2026, mostly because clicks here cost more than almost anywhere else on the platform.
+Amazon PPC for wellness brands rewards discipline over aggression in 2026, mostly because clicks cost more than almost anywhere else on the platform.

 The brands that win are not the ones with the biggest budgets.
 They are the ones whose spending, structure, and claims all point in the same direction.

-How much should a wellness brand spend on Amazon PPC?
+How much a wellness brand should spend on Amazon PPC

-Spend enough to win share on your core terms, but never more than your margin can absorb.
 For most supplement brands, that means starting Amazon advertising spend at roughly 10% to 15% of Amazon revenue, then adjusting by your Total Advertising Cost of Sale (TACoS).

 The number that matters is not your ad budget.
 It is your break-even ACoS, which comes straight from your profit margin.

 If your supplement carries a 35% margin after Fulfillment by Amazon (FBA) fees and cost of goods, your break-even ACoS is about 35%.

 Anything below that is profit.
 Anything above it is investment you need a reason to make.
+You can model your own break-even against margin with our Amazon ACoS and TACoS calculator.

 Supplements have a second lever most categories ignore: repeat purchase.
 A 45% ACoS on a first order can still be a winner if that buyer subscribes and reorders for a year.

-Set the budget to the tier you can fund consistently for 90 days.
-Stop-start spending teaches Amazon's algorithm nothing, and in a category with thin margins the temptation to pause hard at the first scary ACoS reading is strong.
+Stop-start spending teaches Amazon's algorithm nothing, and in a thin-margin category the temptation to pause hard at the first scary ACoS reading is strong.

 A good ACoS for supplements depends on the product's stage, but 25% to 40% is the realistic profitable band for established listings in this category.

 Health and wellness is one of the most expensive categories on Amazon.
-According to 2026 industry benchmarks, cost-per-click in some wellness segments runs close to $3, with category return on ad spend (ROAS) near 2.5x, so a 40% ACoS reflects competition, not failure.
+According to 2026 benchmarks, cost-per-click in some wellness segments runs close to $3, with category return on ad spend (ROAS) near 2.5x, so a 40% ACoS reflects competition, not failure.

-Reported average Amazon cost-per-click sits in the $1.00 to $1.25 range in 2026, with Sponsored Products clicks generally landing around $0.85 to $1.30 and Sponsored Brands reaching toward $2.50 in competitive niches.
+Reported average Amazon CPC sits in the $1.00 to $1.25 range in 2026, with Sponsored Products clicks around $0.85 to $1.30 and Sponsored Brands reaching toward $2.50 in competitive niches.

-Stage your targets instead of chasing one number:
+Stage your targets instead of chasing one number.

+Top-performing accounts hold blended ACoS around 22% to 26%, roughly 4x to 4.5x ROAS.
 Treat that as the bar to aim for, not the starting line.

-Here is the trap.
 A new seller sees a 60% ACoS on a launch campaign, panics, and slashes bids.
 Rank stalls, reviews stop coming, and the listing never reaches page one where organic sales would have carried it.

-A seller who understands staging accepts that 60% for 60 days, climbs, and then pulls back to a profitable 25% once organic traffic flows.
+A seller who understands staging accepts that 60% for 60 days, climbs, then pulls back to a profitable 25% once organic traffic flows.
+The discipline is refusing to judge a launch by mature-stage math.

-The four spend tiers (the core framework)
+The four spend tiers: the core framework

-Here is the part competitors skip.
 Match your ad mix to your monthly budget, because spreading a small budget across every ad type is the fastest way to learn nothing and spend everything.

-Tier 1 (Foundation).
 Run Sponsored Products only.
 One exact-match campaign for your proven keywords, one broad or auto campaign to discover new terms.

-Tier 2 (Build).
+Mine search terms weekly, push winners to exact, and add negatives ruthlessly.

 Keep Sponsored Products as the engine, then add Sponsored Brands to defend your own name and capture category headers.

 This is where keyword harvesting pays off: Sponsored Products feeds you the search terms that make Sponsored Brands efficient.

-Tier 3 (Scale).
 Now you can afford the full funnel.
 Sponsored Display retargets shoppers who viewed your detail page but did not buy, which suits supplements where people compare before committing.

-Sponsored Brands Video earns outsized attention in a crowded wellness shelf, and because relatively few sellers produce good video, it often wins placements efficiently.
+Sponsored Brands Video earns outsized attention in a crowded wellness shelf, and because few sellers produce good video, it often wins placements efficiently.

-Tier 4 (Authority).
 Amazon DSP (Demand-Side Platform), Sponsored TV (the self-serve streaming tier), and Amazon Marketing Cloud (AMC) for cross-channel measurement and audience building.

-Which ad types work best for wellness products?
+Which ad types work best for wellness products

-Sponsored Products does the heavy lifting at every tier because it captures shoppers at the moment of search intent, including on competitor product detail pages where many supplement comparisons happen.
+Sponsored Products does the heavy lifting at every tier because it captures shoppers at the moment of search intent, including on competitor detail pages where many supplement comparisons happen.

-Sponsored Brands works hardest on defense and discovery.
 Bid on your own brand name so competitors cannot cheaply intercept your buyers, then use category terms to introduce new shoppers to your range.

 Sponsored Display earns its keep through retargeting.
-Wellness shoppers rarely buy on first view.
-They read the label, check reviews, compare two vitamin D options, and leave.
+Wellness shoppers rarely buy on first view: they read the label, check reviews, compare two vitamin D options, and leave.

-Amazon DSP and Sponsored TV belong to brands that have already saturated search.
 For a clean-label brand with a strong reorder rate and a real budget, they build audiences and lift New-to-Brand (NTB) sales.
+For a $2,000-a-month account, they are a distraction.

 How supplement compliance changes your PPC